 In today’s post I’m going to show you exactly how to use hydrogen peroxide the right way to safely disinfect surfaces from 99.99% of microbes including COVID-19.

-In fact, this is the same process I use to safely disinfect using hydrogen peroxide.
+In fact, this is the same process I use to choose the best ratio with water and safely disinfect using hydrogen peroxide.

 So if you would like to know “How to clean with hydrogen peroxide?”, you’ll love this guide.

 Hydrogen peroxide is a staple cleaning agent and the active ingredient in many household cleaning solutions.

 It is nice to use because you do not need to dilute it yourself.
 It comes diluted with purified water or with other inactive ingredients to a variety of concentration levels.

 The hydrogen peroxide (H2O2) (affiliate link) is typically diluted to 3% for topical solutions.
 It can also be found at concentrations between 0.4% to 8%, and even up to 35% for solutions marketed as cleaning agents.

 I’ll go over which one is the best very soon.

 Similar to sodium hypochlorite (the common bleach), hydrogen peroxide is also a bleaching agent.
 As a bleach, it reacts with organic compounds and turns them colorless.

 Hydrogen peroxide is perceived as an environmentally safe alternative to sodium hypochlorite because it degrades into oxygen and water, which isn’t harmful to the environment.